Monday, 28 February 2011

 Monday, 21 February 2011

 These are not old buildings in an old city centre.
-Rather, everything you see here was built in 2009 and 2010.
+Everything you see here was built in 2009 and 2010.
 The official opening was in December of 2010.
 Shortly before, this was farm land.

 Cyclists are allowed to cycle all the way through the pedestrianized zone, and ample cycle parking is provided outside all the shops to encourage cyclists.

-However, this is not really a through route for cyclists.
-Cyclists whose destination is elsewhere, and who wish to get wherever they are going faster, will take other convenient, faster routes rather than riding through here.
-This is important as it makes no sense to have a pedestrianized area which allows bikes and is also a major through route for cyclists.
+However, this is not a through route for cyclists.
+Cyclists whose destination is elsewhere, and who wish to get wherever they are going faster, will take other more convenient, faster routes rather than riding through here.
+This is important as it makes no sense at all to have a pedestrianized area which is also a major through route for cyclists.

 You can see the main route from the centre of this city to the centre of this housing development in a previous blog post.
 Another post shows part of the route in the opposite direction.

 You may be wondering what happens should you want to drive here ?
 Well, actually you can do that too.
 This whole place is in fact built on top of an underground car park.
-Residents living in apartments here have allocated secure parking underneath, and visitors to the shops can also drive.
+Residents living in apartments here not only have the legally required secure bicycle parking, but also have have allocated secure car parking under the development.
+Visitors to the shops can also drive.

 If it were not possible to park your bike immediately outside the shops, and if bikes had to be placed in the same underground car-park as cars, then this would make the car much more competitive in terms of time.
 Perhaps it could even be quicker than cycling if you were lucky at the traffic lights.

 This is why in order for pedestrianization not to favour the car over the bike, it has to accommodate cyclists very well.
 That's exactly what we see here.
 The sign shows that it's a pedestrian area, but underneath it says "cycling allowed".
 A nice simple message, and an essential one.
 Take away easy access by cyclists and you actually create a car-oriented pedestrianized area which promotes driving over cycling.
-I've seen that before.
+I've seen that before, more than once.

-The temporary cycle path (3.5 metres wide, smooth asphalt) which currently provides access for people who live north of the centre:
+As the whole area is not yet complete, this temporary cycle path (3.5 metres wide, smooth asphalt) provides access for people who live north of the centre:

 If I show something old, someone always says "but you couldn't do if it were new".
 If on the other hand, I show something new like this, someone always says "but you couldn't do it if it were old".
 However, the city centre of Assen also provides an excellent example of somewhere which is both pedestrian and cycle friendly, and Assen is 750 years old.
 Where there is a will to do so, cyclists can be accommodated well anywhere.
 Policy in Assen prefers cycling, so we get cycling.
 If you do what works then mass cycling is possible anywhere.